multi4me/multiform-text-editor/README.md

 ## Initial assembly

 Focused on programmers with experience in ***JavaScript & jQuery***, the purpose of the plugin as well as being clean and slim, it is offer a way to prepare a text editor on a level of customization to add any kind of formatting and insertion without the need to change the plugin code and its patterns (but ready for this too and can serve as a basis for other plugins) and allowing us to use any HTML structure in the controls, buttons and styling when setting the edit menu.
-For this, we need some standard labels setting to be followed when naming classes and using data attributes in the main elements, they are:
+For this, we need some standard labels setting to be followed when naming classes and using data attributes in the main elements; they are:

-- **frmttxt-mn-it** for each format item with the attribute **data-frmt="\*"** for the format type and optionally **data-val="*"**
+- Class **frmttxt-mn-it** for each format item with the attribute **data-frmt="\*"** for the format type and optionally **data-val="*"**
-- **frmttxt-mn-gp** for groupd of formatting items and a child element with the class **frmttxt-mn-drpdn** to serve as wrapper of the items;
+- Class **frmttxt-mn-gp** for groups of formatting items using a child element with the class **frmttxt-mn-drpdn** to serve as wrapper of the items;
 - **frmttxt-mn-mp** for handlers of other elements and data before and during the formatting, with the attribute **data-mnpl="*"** for the name of the method

 Each format item will have the class **frmttxt-mn-it** and the attribute **data-frmt="\*"** will have the same chosen format label, referenced in the objec **datafrmt_obj** (explained later) optionally being able to use **data-val="\*"** for when we want to pass value formatting, although it is possible to pass value in different ways.
 Elements that list a group of formatting items (like a color palette, where each color is an element *"frmttxt-mn-it"*) will have the class **frmttxt-mn-gp**, which when clicked will display its child with the class **frmttxt-mn-drpdn** that is who owns the set of formatting items.
-If an element somewhere in the menu is needed to manipulate other elements and data before and during the formatting (such as two elements for the user to select whether to apply color to text or background), we should set the class **frmttxt-mn-mp** and the attribute **data-mnpl="\*"** with the name of the method created in the object **datamnpl_obj** (deve ser diferente dos nomes de *"datafrmt_obj"*). (must be different from the names of *"datafrmt_obj"*).
+If an element somewhere in the menu is needed to manipulate other elements and data before and during the formatting (such as two elements for the user to select whether to apply color to text or background), we should set the class **frmttxt-mn-mp** and the attribute **data-mnpl="\*"** with the name of the method created in the object **datamnpl_obj** (must be different from the names of *"datafrmt_obj"*).
 See the explanation of the objects *"datafrmt_obj"* and *"datamnpl_obj"* at the end.
 Both can be edited by the programmer to change the formatting standards already available.
 \* As text box for editing we should use a **non-input** element with the attribute `contenteditable="true"`

 Here is a simple example of a HTML structure for a menu of controls and editable text box: